Balazs Molnár | April 4, 2019

 Millennials: adults facing delayed or a rather different adulthood

 Many factors are contributing to the delay and eventual complete erasure of some traditional milestones of adulthood.
 While in 1975, 45% of 18‒34-year-old Americans had reached the four major milestones of leaving home, getting a job, getting married, and having children, in 2015, only 24% of the same age group have checked all four boxes.
-Perhaps this trend shows that this form of “life” is less attractive to Millennials.
+Perhaps this trend shows that this form of “life” is less attractive to the Millennial generation.
 After all, it is easy to explain it by their missing sense of responsibility or their perceived laziness.
 The truth is though that, now, even saving for a downpayment to buy an apartment can take forever.
 Achieving all four milestones and reaching traditional adulthood has become much harder than before.

 Living costs, student debt, and the extremely competitive job market are all key challenges of Millennial adulthood.
 And they still have to deal with the same social pressures and expectations that were designed for a world with different rules.